JingOS-team/JingOS/README.md

   Is JingOS going to be opensource?
 And free software?

-  > Yes, JingOS will open-source step by step.
-We will update the Github project every half year.
+  > Yes, JingOS has been opensourced on Github.
 And JingOS will be free forever.

   What is JingOS based on?